gokuld/financial-transactions-classifier-service/README.md

-Machine learning model as a service to classify financial transactions into categories.
+Machine learning model as a service to classify product description text into categories.